 To close out this post, it’s worth returning to the first point we made, about the improved well-being of hybrid workers.Society is, by definition, a collection of individuals.
 If these individuals are happier and healthier as a consequence of hybrid working, then the society to which they belong is also likely to be happier and healthier.
 The benefits of hybrid working may start with hybrid workers themselves, but they are likely to ripple out to the families and friends of hybrid workers, before finally impacting every aspect of modern life.Hybrid working alone may not be a cure-all for society’s ills, but it is, as this great experiment has shown, an important piece of the puzzle.

-The benefits of hybrid working are extensive, and it’s time organizations consider their workplace strategy.
-For more information, get in touch with an Advanced Workplace Associate hybrid working consultant.
+The benefits of hybrid working are extensive, and it’s time organisations consider their workplace strategy.